CiscoDevNet/intersight-powershell/docs/New-IntersightFabricVlan.md

 ```

 ### -AutoAllowOnUplinks
-Used to determine whether this VLAN will be allowed on all uplink ports and PCs in this FI.
+Enable to automatically allow this VLAN on all uplinks.
+Disable must be specified for Disjoint Layer 2 VLAN configuration.
+Default VLAN-1 cannot be configured as Disjoint Layer 2 VLAN.

 ```yaml
 Type: bool